physta/beautiful-jekyll/input_file.md

 - `BOUNDARY`.
 Specify `Y` or `N` if you want or not include boundary scattering.
 This provide a broad approach to boundary effects.
 Better results are provided by the hydrodynamic
 KCM approach (see [FINITE ELEMENTS](https://physta.github.io/finite_elements/)).
 - `TYPE`.
 If considering boundary effects, indicate the type of sample: `W` for wire, `F` for film and `R` for rod.
 - `L`.
 Represents the length of the sample.
 For a wire L=diameter, for a film L=thickness, and for a rod L=&radic;<span style="text-decoration: overline">A</span>, where A is the rod section.
 Specify different sizes if you want to run a calculation for more than one sample at the same time.
-Indicate as well more sh ape `W`, `F`, `R` in each case.
+Indicate as well the shape `W`, `F`, `R` in each case.

 Some times is interesting to observe the effect of increase or decrease the effect of the impurity/mass defect on the thermal conductivity.
 To avoid the need of repeating the calculation of the thermal conductivity with new isotope concentration `--mv`, it has been included the option `I_SF` (Impurity Scaling Factor):